 - 1. Formulate a travel training needs survey and accompanying letter to distribute to local human service agencies. completed 3/29/2012 - 2.
 Distribute the survey and letter to at least ten local human service agencies. completed 8/2012 - 3.
-Compile survey results and incorporate results into this plan deadline for return of surveys is 9/14/2012 - 4.
-Determine what travel training needs are apparent then use those results to formulate the next step in this process anticipated 9/2012 ongoing to meet changing needs of public and community. - 5.
+Compile survey results and incorporate results into this plan deadline for return of surveys is 9/14/2012 - Determine what travel training needs are apparent then use those results to formulate the next step in this process - anticipated 9/2012 - ongoing to meet changing needs of public and community. - 5.
 Conduct public transit awareness to area non assisted living facilities began 10/2013 ongoing - 6.
-Soft launch of TRAIN the TRAINER on Travel training to area service agencies 10/4/2013, 11/8/2013, 12/6/2013 ongoing - 7.
-Begin workshops at Chautauqua County One Stop for people wanting education on public transportation.
+Soft launch of TRAIN the TRAINER on Travel training to area service agencies 10/4/2013, 11/8/2013, 12/6/2013.
+Completed 2015 - 7.
+Workshops conducted at Chautauqua County One Stop for people wanting education on

+- public transportation.
 11/14/2013 ongoing every Thursday - 8.
-Mobility Manager conducts travel training to individuals in need, or small groups ongoing
+Mobility Manager conducts travel training to individuals or small groups in need. ongoing - 9.
+Developed travel training brochure 2018 - 10.
+Developed employer brochure regarding Mobility Management Services 3/2021

-GOAL #5: INTRODUCE INNOVATIVE NEW PROGRAMS AND OR ADD TO EXISTING PROGRAMS TO SUPPLEMENT THE SERVICES OFFERED CURRENTLY Strategies to reach this goal:
+GOAL #5: INTRODUCE INNOVATIVE NEW PROGRAMS AND/OR ADD TO EXISTING PROGRAMS TO SUPPLEMENT THE SERVICES OFFERED CURRENTLY

+Strategies to reach this goal:
-1. Expand the breadth of the volunteer driver program

-2. Establish a rideshare program
+- 1. Expand the breadth of the volunteer driver program - 2.
+Establish a rideshare program